Zavier-Dean/DMV_Appointments_Vegas/README.md

 # About
 - This is a scheduling tool for getting appointments at the Las Vegas DMV.
-- Based off of the month desired
+- Based on the month desired
-- In most cases, the DMV is so full that the next couple months are completely full, therefore, really only the month is needed
+- In most cases, the DMV is so full that the next couple of months are completely full; therefore, really, only the month is needed
-**NOTE**: Will update later on with actual times check at a later date
+**NOTE**: I will update later on with actual times; check at a later date

 ## How to use
-- Download the python file DMV_Appointments.py
+- Download the files
-- In the terminal write: pip install selenium
+- In the terminal, write: pip install selenium
-- Change location and Action needed based on the number system below
+- Change location and Type needed based on the number system below.
+Make changes in options.json
 - Run file
 - Script will cycle through the website several times until a month desired appears
 - If a month is found, It will remain open for 2 minutes awaiting to finish filling out your information {Subject to change in further updates}
 - Script will run for 40 attempts
 - In the terminal, press **ctrl + c** to cancel at anytime

-## Location guide
+## Location Guide
 - Change the Location number based on which location

 1. Carson City